-At March 31, 2021, our unsecured debt consisted of \$18.8 billion of senior unsecured notes of the Operating Partnership, \$125.0 million outstanding under the Credit Facility, and \$500.0 million outstanding under the Commercial Paper program.
+At March 31, 2022, our unsecured debt consisted of \$19.5 billion of senior unsecured notes of the Operating Partnership, \$125.0 million outstanding under the Credit Facility, and \$239.7 million outstanding under the Commercial Paper program.

-At March 31, 2021, we had an aggregate available borrowing capacity of \$6.9 billion under the Credit Facilities.
-The maximum aggregate outstanding balance under the Credit Facilities and the Term Facility, during the three months ended March 31, 2021 was \$2.1 billion and the weighted average outstanding balance was \$1.5 billion.
-Letters of credit of \$12.4 million were outstanding under the Credit Facilities as of March 31, 2021.
+At March 31, 2022, we had an aggregate available borrowing capacity of \$7.1 billion under the Credit Facility and the Supplemental Facility.
+The maximum aggregate outstanding balance under the Credit Facilities, during the three months ended March 31, 2022 was \$1.2 billion and the weighted average outstanding balance was \$265.0 million.
+Letters of credit of \$10.1 million were outstanding under the Credit Facilities as of March 31, 2022.

-The Credit Facility can be increased in the form of additional commitments under the Credit Facility in an aggregate amount not to exceed \$1.0 billion, for a total aggregate size of \$5.0 billion, subject to obtaining additional lender commitments and satisfying certain customary conditions precedent.
-Borrowings may be denominated in U.S. dollars, Euro, Yen, Sterling, Canadian dollars and Australian dollars.
+The Credit Facility can be increased in the form of additional commitments in an aggregate not to exceed \$1.0 billion, for a total aggregate size of \$5.0 billion, subject to obtaining additional lender commitments and satisfying certain customary conditions precedent.
+Borrowings may be denominated in U.S. dollars, Euro, Yen, Pounds Sterling, Canadian dollars and Australian dollars.
 Borrowings in currencies other than the U.S. dollar are limited to 95% of the maximum revolving credit amount, as defined.
 The initial maturity date of the Credit Facility is June 30, 2024.
-The Credit Facility can be extended for two additional sixmonth periods to June 30, 2025, at our sole option, subject to satisfying certain customary conditions precedent.
+The Credit Facility can be extended for two additional six-month periods to June 30, 2025, at our sole option, subject to satisfying certain customary conditions precedent.

-Borrowings under the Credit Facility bear interest, at the Operating Partnership's election, at either (i) LIBOR plus a margin determined by the Operating Partnership's corporate credit rating of between 0.65% and 1.40% or (ii) the base rate (which rate is equal to the greatest of the prime rate, the federal funds effective rate plus 0.50% or LIBOR plus 1.00%) (the "Base Rate"), plus a margin determined by the Operating Partnership's corporate credit rating of between 0.00% and 0.40%.
-The Credit Facility includes a facility fee determined by the Operating Partnership's corporate credit rating of between 0.10% and 0.30% on the aggregate revolving commitments under the Credit Facility.
-The Credit Facility contains a money market competitive bid option program that allows the Operating Partnership to hold auctions to achieve lower pricing for short-term borrowings.
+Borrowings under the Credit Facility bear interest, at our election, at either (i) (x) for Term Benchmark Loans, the Adjusted Term SOFR Rate, the applicable Local Rate, the Adjusted EURIBOR Rate, or the Adjusted TIBOR Rate, (y) for RFR Loans, if denominated in Sterling, SONIA plus a benchmark adjustment and if denominated in Dollars, Daily Simple SOFR plus a benchmark adjustment or (z) for Daily SOFR Loans, the Adjusted Floating Overnight Daily SOFR Rate, in each case of clauses (x) through (z) above, plus a margin determined by our corporate credit rating of between 0.650% and 1.400% or (ii) for loans denominated in U.S. Dollars only, the base rate (which rate is equal to the greatest of the prime rate, the federal funds effective rate plus 0.500% or Adjusted Term SOFR Rate for one month plus 1.000%) (the "Base Rate"), plus a margin determined by our corporate credit rating of between 0.000% and 0.400%.
+The Credit Facility includes a facility fee determined by our corporate credit rating of between 0.300% on the aggregate revolving commitments under the Credit Facility.
+Based upon our current credit ratings, the interest rate on the Credit Facility is SOFR plus 72.5 basis points, plus a spread adjustment to account for the transition from LIBOR to SOFR.

-The Supplemental Facility's initial borrowing capacity of \$3.5 billion may be increased to \$4.5 billion during its term and provides for borrowings denominated in U.S. dollars, Euro, Yen, Sterling, Canadian dollars and Australian dollars.
-The initial maturity date of the Supplemental Facility is June 30, 2022 and can be extended for an additional year to June 30, 2023 at our sole option, subject to our continued compliance with the terms thereof.
-The base interest rate on the Supplemental Facility is LIBOR plus 77.5 basis points with a facility fee of 10 basis points.
+The Supplemental Facility's borrowing capacity of \$3.5 billion may be increased to \$4.5 billion during its term and provides for borrowings denominated in U.S. dollars, Euro, Yen, Pounds, Sterling, Canadian dollars and Australian dollars.
+Borrowings in currencies other than the U.S. dollar are limited to 100% of the maximum revolving credit amount, as defined.
+The initial maturity date of the Supplemental Facility is January 31, 2026 and can be extended for an additional year to January 31, 2027 at our sole option, subject to satisfying certain customary conditions precedent.